Azure/Industrial-IoT/docs/howto-deploy-microservices.md

 > [!NOTE]
 > Note: Due to the dependency on the AzureRM module, deployment currently is only supported on Windows.
 We will add support for Linux soon.

-1. Make sure you have PowerShell and [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.1.0) extensions installed.
+1. Make sure you have PowerShell and [AzureRM PowerShell](https://docs.microsoft.com/powershell/azure/azurerm/install-azurerm-ps) extensions installed.
 If not, first install PowerShell, then open PowerShell as Administrator and run

    ```powershell
    Install-Module -Name AzureRM -AllowClobber